What is a Partnership Agreement? A Colorado Business Law Guide

 • Who handles final tax filings and legal obligations

-You don’t want to figure this out during a crisis—plan ahead.
+You don’t want to figure these details out during a crisis—plan ahead.

 Why a Customized Agreement Matters in Colorado

 Colorado law gives business owners flexibility—but that means generic templates can leave major gaps.
-For example, if your agreement doesn’t address certain issues, Colorado's Uniform Partnership Act will fill in the blanks with default rules that may not suit your situation.
+For example, if your agreement doesn’t address certain issues, default rules from Colorado’s Uniform Partnership Act will fill in the gaps, which may not be suitable for your situation.

 Common problems when operating without a tailored agreement include: